 Being international requires more than just wanderlust.
 Whether you’re encountering members of a foreign culture on a sightseeing trek, or applying for a professional position abroad, it’s your international skills that will set you apart from the crowd.
 Use these articles and resources to learn what skills internationally-focused recruiters are looking for, and what it takes to succeed abroad in a multicultural team.
 Start building your International IQ now.

-- Top Tips and Student Quotes: Myths and Realities
+- Top Tips: Myths and Realities

-- Top Tips and Student Quotes: Living Overseas
+- Top Tips: Living Overseas

-- Top Tips and Student Quotes: Re-Entry
+- Top Tips: Re-Entry

 International careers are built step-by-step over time.
 To build your International IQ, you’ll need to acquire multiple layers of international experience at home and abroad.
 You can start building your skills on campus by taking part in internationally-oriented activities, but there’s nothing more valuable than fully immersing yourself in a foreign culture.
 Use the articles and resources in this part of the guide to start planning your experience abroad.

-- Top Tips: Building International Skills
+- Top Tips: Building International Skills While in School

-- Top Tips and Student Quotes: Study Abroad
+- Top Tips: Study Abroad

-- Top Tips and Student Quotes: Intern Abroad
+- Top Tips: Intern Abroad

-- Top Tips and Student Quotes: Volunteer Abroad
+- Top Tips: Volunteer Abroad

-- Top Tips and Student Quotes: Teach English Abroad
+- Top Tips: Teach English Abroad

-- Top Tips and Student Quotes: Learn a Language
+- Top Tips: Learn a Language

 Preparation is the key to any successful job search.
 Whether you’re applying for an internationally-oriented position at home, or embarking on a career abroad, this part of the guide will help you research, apply for, and land the job you want.
 We particularly recommend reading Debunking the Myths: The Real Deal on International Work, which explains why a sector-oriented job search (as opposed to a country-specific one) is the ideal approach.